Netflix/metaflow-docs/docs/metaflow/basics.md

 There is not a single right way of structuring code as a graph of steps but here are some best practices that you can follow.

 Metaflow treats steps as indivisible units of execution.
 That is, a step either succeeds or fails as a whole.
 After the step has finished successfully, Metaflow persists all instance variables that were created in the step code, so the step does not have to be executed again even if a subsequent step fails.
-In other words, you can inspect data artifacts that were present when the step finished but you can not inspect data that were manipulated within a step.
+In other words, you can inspect data artifacts that were present when the step finished, but you can not inspect data that were manipulated within a step.

 This makes a step [a checkpoint](https://en.wikipedia.org/wiki/Application_checkpointing).
 The more granular your steps are, the more control you have over inspecting results and resuming failed runs.